CloudNativeWales/Meetops/Blog/001_OURFIRSTMEETUP.md

 The date is 10th May 2018, you wake up in the morning, thinking it is going to be just like any other day.
 A yawn and a couple of stretches later it dawns on you that today is the day of the first ever Cloud Native Wales meetup!

-The one, that [Lewis](https://twitter.com/denhamparry) and [Salman](https://twitter.com/soulmaniqbal) have been palnning for months.
+The one, that [Lewis](https://twitter.com/denhamparry) and [Salman](https://twitter.com/soulmaniqbal) have been planning for months.
 Mild panic sets in, to calm your nerves you the following thoughts go through your head:

 - Two excellent speakers have been lined up
 - Thanks to the folks at DevOpsGuys the venue and food is all set and doesn't need to be worried about.
 - People have signed up for the event on [Meetup](https://www.meetup.com/Cloud-Native-Wales/events/lxwbppyxhbnb/).
-- You have a few exciting announcemnets to make, [CNW Book Club](https://blog.cloudnativewales.io/bookclub/) being one of them.
+- You have a few exciting announcements to make, [CNW Book Club](https://blog.cloudnativewales.io/bookclub/) being one of them.

 You think to yourself, actually, it is going to be a pretty awesome day!
 Start of a new community that you've been looking forward to build and be part of for the last few months!